Sudheeswar-Reddy/Hybrid-Vision-Transfer-Classifier/README.md

 To ensure professional-grade reliability and academic integrity, this project is **100% deterministic**.

 - **Global Seeding:** All scripts use `RandomSeed=42` across NumPy, TensorFlow, and Python's internal random module to ensure identical results on every run.

-- **Metrics:** The model evaluates performance using **Accuracy**, **Mean Squared Error (MSE)**, and **Mean Absolute Error (MAE)**.
+### Evaluation Metrics

+Each model is rigorously evaluated using the following metrics:

+#### 1. **Accuracy**
+Overall classification correctness - the percentage of correctly classified images across all disease categories.

+#### 2. **Mean Squared Error (MSE)**
+Measures the average squared difference between predicted probabilities and true labels.
+Lower MSE indicates better model calibration and confidence in predictions.

+#### 3. **Mean Absolute Error (MAE)**
+Average absolute difference between predictions and actual values.
+Provides a straightforward measure of prediction error magnitude.

+#### 4. **Matthews Correlation Coefficient (MCC)**
+A balanced metric that accounts for class imbalances, ranging from -1 to +1.
+Values closer to +1 indicate better prediction quality across all classes, making it particularly useful for imbalanced datasets.

+#### 5. **Classification Report (Precision, Recall, F1-Score)**
+Per-class performance breakdown:
+- **Precision:** Proportion of correct positive predictions for each disease class
+- **Recall:** Proportion of actual positives correctly identified
+- **F1-Score:** Harmonic mean of precision and recall, providing a single balanced metric

+#### 6. **Confusion Matrix**
+Visual heatmap showing the distribution of predictions across all 8 disease categories.
+Each cell shows the count of images predicted as a particular class versus their actual class, making it easy to identify misclassification patterns.

+Separate confusion matrices are generated for:
+- `ConfusionMatrix(BaseModel)` - CNN+MobileNetV2 performance
+- `ConfusionMatrix(HybridModel)` - Hybrid KNN+CNN performance
+- `ConfusionMatrix(KNN_model)` - Pure KNN performance

+#### 7. **ROC-AUC Curves**
+Receiver Operating Characteristic curves with Area Under Curve (AUC) values for each disease class.
+ROC curves plot the True Positive Rate against False Positive Rate at various classification thresholds.
+AUC values closer to 1.0 indicate excellent class separation.

+Individual ROC curves are available for:
+- `ROC(BaseModel)` - Multi-class ROC analysis for CNN model
+- `ROC(HybridModel)` - Multi-class ROC analysis for Hybrid model
+- `ROC(KNNModel)` - Multi-class ROC analysis for Pure KNN

 - **Locked Architecture:** The Hybrid model is designed to be "locked and stable," providing a consistent baseline for comparison.
-- **Detailed Reports:** Performance analysis and evaluation metrics for both CNN and Hybrid models are available in the `results/` folder as comprehensive PDF reports.
+- **Detailed Reports:** Performance analysis and evaluation metrics for both CNN and Hybrid models are available in the `results/` folder as comprehensive PDF reports and visualization images.

 ---

 ## 📈 Results & Analysis

-Comprehensive performance reports are available in the `results/` directory:
+Comprehensive performance reports and visualizations are available in the `results/` directory:

+### PDF Reports
 - **📄 Results_BaseModel(CNN+MobileV2).pdf** - Complete analysis of the pure deep learning approach
 - **📄 Results_HybridModel(KNN+BaseModel).pdf** - Detailed evaluation of the hybrid KNN+CNN model

-Both reports include:
-- Confusion matrices
-- Classification reports (Precision, Recall, F1-Score)
+- **📄 Results_PureKNN.pdf** - Performance analysis of the pure KNN classifier

+### Visualization Files

+**Confusion Matrices:**
+- `ConfusionMatrix(BaseModel).png` - Visual accuracy breakdown for CNN+MobileNetV2
+- `ConfusionMatrix(HybridModel).png` - Prediction distribution for Hybrid model
+- `ConfusionMatrix(KNN_model).png` - Classification patterns for Pure KNN

+**ROC Curves:**
+- `ROC(BaseModel).png` - Multi-class ROC-AUC curves for Base CNN model
+- `ROC(HybridModel).png` - ROC analysis for Hybrid KNN+CNN model
+- `ROC(KNNModel).png` - ROC performance curves for Pure KNN

+Each report and visualization includes:
+- **Accuracy** - Overall correctness percentage
+- **Confusion Matrix** - Heatmap of predictions vs actual classes
-- Accuracy metrics across all 8 disease categories
+- **Classification Report** - Precision, Recall, F1-Score for each of the 8 disease categories
+- **ROC-AUC Curves** - Class-wise discrimination performance with AUC values
-- Training/validation performance curves
+- **Matthews Correlation Coefficient (MCC)** - Balanced performance measure
-- Model comparison and insights
+- **MSE and MAE** - Prediction error metrics
+- **Model Comparison** - Insights on relative performance

-📁 **View Reports:** Navigate to the `/results` folder for detailed PDF documentation.
+📁 **View Reports:** Navigate to the `/results` folder for detailed PDF documentation and visualization images.

 ---